zhaoyao91/meteor-validations/README.md

 ## Tests
-In the projcect with this package, run `meteor test-packages zhaoyao91:validations`.
+In the project with this package, run `meteor test-packages zhaoyao91:validations`.

 ## License (MIT)